Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/impl.md

 }
 ```

-Here we use methods which take a mutable reference to self (`&mut self`) so that we can modify the state
+Here we use methods which take a mutable reference to self (`&mut self`) so that we can modify the state.

 But let's look again at the diagram: